 Informed consent should be reviewed with the participant at the Enrollment Visit to ensure that the participant clearly understands all information and is still willing to participate in the study.
 Review of the informed consent must be documented in the participant's study files.

+An overview of the standardized approach to the informed consent process is provided in Figure 4-1.
 Additional details related to key steps in the process are provided in the remainder of this section.